CultivateHQ/bytesize-blog/README.md

 ## Contributing

-tbd
+We will generally be only accepting new posts from Cultivars.
+Corrections are welcome; make a PR.

+Cultivars can create a new post in the `_posts` directory.
+Follow the pattern of existing posts in there.
+If you want a review, feel free to make a PR and request reviews.

+We probably won't be publicising this blog until it is a bit more Cultivate themed.
+Cultivars are more than welcome to help with that.

 ## Deploying

 Right now, this is hosted on Github pages.
 Deploying is just a matter of pushing to master 🙀.
+It can be found at https://bytesize.cultivatehq.com.